 Many of the topics verified how our food supply and environment is deteriorating our health.
 New research on genetically modified organisms (GMOs), hybridization, stress, and the link between environmental exposures and diseases were reviewed.

-What really inspired me was when I caught a tidbit when Gary Young mentioned the use of frankincense, myrrh, and sandalwood for DNA repair, epigenetics!
+What really inspired me was when I caught a tidbit when it was mentioned the use of frankincense, myrrh, and sandalwood for DNA repair, epigenetics!
 Being a lover of side-kicks, I started exploring some research on myrrh, wondering why frankincense (Boswellia) has gotten most of integrative medicine’s attention in studies for inflammatory and pain conditions.
 My belief is, without Robin, Batman would be mediocre, so myrrh had to have a similar enhancing story.

 So, this Sunday, after I caught up on sleep and stretched my back with yoga, I started digging into PubMed and researching more on Myrrh essential oil.
 Below is my review.

 Myrrh belongs to the genus, Commiphora which is composed of over 200 species (1).
 The active constituents of Commiphora species are terpenoids (especially furanosesquiterpenes), not surprisingly found highest in the essential oil.

 In ancient times, frankincense and myrrh were commonly used in combination to relieve post-partum pain and anxiety, lessen the probability of post-partum depression, and to reduce bleeding after delivery.
 Hence, it may be why legends refer to its presentation for anointing the Christ child and why frankincense didn’t travel alone.
 (2)

 2. Skin conditions